 docker is installed on your system and is working correctly by running the

-Note: If you are using Windows with WSL2, you can still use Docker Desktop from WSL.
-Follow this tutorial for details.
+If you are using WSL2 on Windows, you can still use Docker Desktop from WSL.

 Great, all the prerequisites are set!
 We can get started.